a2ys/legacy-blog/src/content/blog/functions-and-variable-scopes.md

 ## Conclusion

 As you deepen your understanding of functions, storage classes, and variable scope, you're enhancing your capabilities as a C programmer.
 These concepts provide the foundation for creating robust and modular code.

+## Next Article

+The next article is on Pointers in C, one of the most important concepts.
+You can get to the next article by clicking [here](/posts/navigating-with-pointers).